-Since anabolic steroids are available only by prescription, and because they are regulated like narcotics, anabolic steroid abusers often obtain the drugs illegally.
-Some of the ways abusers can get steroids include: purchasing steroids manufactured in an illegal drug laboratory, smuggling from other countries, purchasing through Internet sales, or stealing from pharmacies.
+Since anabolic steroids are available only by prescription, and because they are regulated like narcotics, young people using anabolic steroids often obtain the drugs illegally.
+Some of the ways they can get steroids can include purchasing steroids manufactured in an illegal drug laboratory, smuggling from other countries, purchasing through Internet sales, or stealing from pharmacies.

 Forms of anabolic steroids containing androstenedione or “andro” can be purchased legally without a prescription through many commercial sources, including health food stores.
 An anabolic steroid precursor is a steroid that the body converts into an anabolic steroid.
 There is evidence that they may increase the risk of serious, long-term health problems.

 How Are Steroids Used?

 Anabolic steroids can be taken in the following ways:

 - Preparations that are placed between the cheek and gum of mouth

 Doses taken by non-medical users can be up to 100 times more than the doses used for treating medical conditions.

 Although steroids do not produce a medically intoxicating effect, the non-medical use of steroids by a growing teen can lead to serious consequences:

 - Effects vary by individual, but general short-term negative effects for both sexes include hostility, aggression, and acne.

 - Steroids can have a magnified effect on teens since their bodies are still growing.
 Any unnatural substances, such as anabolic steroids, that are designed to physically alter a body before adulthood, can result in stunting height, and this can be permanent.